-- 6 12 weeks incubation period - After the incubation period, HCV infection can either be: .Asymptomatic. - .Mild and anicteric, that can result in a chronic infection (carrier state) in up to 85% of infected persons. - Chronic hepatitis can result in a liver failure and some late sequelae like cirrhosis liver and hepatocellular carcinoma . - The average time from hepatitis C virus infection to the development of chronic liver disease typically ranges from 10 to 18 years.
+- After the incubation period, HCV infection can either be: - Asymptomatic. - Mild and anicteric, that can result in a chronic infection (carrier state) in up to 85% of infected persons. - Chronic hepatitis can result in a liver failure and some late sequelae like liver cirrhosis and hepatocellular carcinoma. - The average time from hepatitis C virus infection to the development of chronic liver disease typically ranges from 10 to 18 years.